Home of Simposio and Italian Colors: Italy’s symposium of books, stories, and weekly inspiration.

 Val d'Orcia scenic drive: Montalcino castle by night

-MONTALCINO
+DAY 1: MONTALCINO

-Yesterday, upon our arrival at the Val d’Orcia valley, we had an aperitivo in Montalcino: a glass of the world-famous Brunello di Montalcino, bruschetta, and CROSTINO TOSCANO (chicken liver pate – sounds awful, tastes delicious).
+Yesterday, upon our arrival in the Val d’Orcia valley, we had an aperitivo in Montalcino: a glass of the world-famous Brunello di Montalcino, bruschetta, and crostino toscano (chicken liver pâté – sounds awful, tastes delicious).

 wine aperitivo in Montalcino